alf45tar/ix4-300d/README.md

 MINSTOP= hwmon1/pwm1=0
 ```

-As alternative use `pwmconfig' to create your configuration
+As alternative use `pwmconfig` to create your configuration

 ```
 root@lenovo:~# pwmconfig